Kings Play Chess On Fine Glass Stools. Anyone remember this?

 The breadth and depth and variety of life on Earth is overwhelming.
 A taxonomy logically divides types of systems by their characteristics.
 The Science of Biology would be impossible without a good taxonomy.
 It allows scientists to classify plants and animals into logical types, identify commonalities, and construct rules for understanding whole classes of living systems.

 The breadth and depth and variety of the Industrial Internet of Things (IIoT) is also overwhelming.
-The Science of IIoT Systems needs a similar organized taxonomy of application types.
+The Science of IIoT Systems needs a similarly organized taxonomy of application types.
 Only then can we proceed to discuss appropriate architectures and technologies to implement systems.

 The first problem is to choose top-level divisions.
 In the Animal Kingdom, you could label most animals either, "land, sea, or air" animals.
 However, those environmental descriptions don’t help much in understanding the animal.
 The “architecture” of a whale is not much like an octopus, but it is very like a bear.
 To be understood, animals must be divided by their characteristics and architecture.